I. Definitions

 -

-- act as main contact with all service providers for day to day management of the Funds, or delegate such contact to the CFO;
+- act as main contact with all service providers for day-to-day management of the Funds, or delegate such contact to the CFO;

 - review and, if necessary, propose changes to this SIP&P on an annual basis, where such review may, at the Investment Committee’s discretion, include consultation with the Fund Manager, the Investment Consultant, and others;